makkorjamal/texmate/README.md

 ```docker
 http://localhost:6080/vnc.html
 ```
-you can call a terminal by clicking on ctrl+p and typing alacritty.
+you can call a terminal by clicking on alt+p and typing alacritty.
 Then go to
 ```docker
 cd .local/share/nvim/lazy/coc.nvim/
 ```